 - Course not graded.
 No grade point assigned. - I Incomplete.
 An incomplete grade indicates that the student completed most of the course requirements at a passing level and intends to complete missing course work.
 Prior to the last day of the quarter, the instructor must complete a Clover Park Technical College Agreement for Incomplete Grades form indicating the work to be completed and the expected completion date, not to exceed one academic quarter from the date of issue.
 The form must be signed by both the instructor and the student.
-A grade of "I" reverts to an "F" if work has not been satisfactorily completed by the end of the following quarter. - N Audit Course.
+A grade of "T" reverts to an "F" if work has not been satisfactorily completed by the end of the following quarter. - N Audit Course.
 No grade point assigned. - P Pass.
 No grade point assigned.
 A "P" grade indicates passing with a "C" (2.0) in courses designated as pass/fail.
 Courses graded with "P" may not meet program requirements for graduation. - R Repeated Courses.
-The "R" will be placed next to the lowest grade, and only the highest grade received for the course will be used in GPA calculation.
+The "R" will be placed next to the lowest grade, and only the highest grade received for the course will be used in GPA calculation. - V Unofficial Withdrawal.
+No grade point assigned.
+Instructor-initiated, a "V" appears on the transcript when an instructor withdraws a student who has never attended (No Show) or has discontinued participation without initiating official withdrawal. - W Official Withdrawal.
+No grade point assigned.
+Student-initiated, a "W" appears on the transcript when a student officially withdraws from a course in accordance with the college Drop/Withdrawal procedure.